swainechen/chenlab-training/websites/gis-aws/content/02-setup-EC2/06-LaunchEC2Instance.md

 ![EC2SelectAMI](/images/hpc-aws-parallelcluster-workshop/EC2SelectAMI.png)

 5. In the **Step 2** page, choose an Instance type, select the **c5.2xlarge** instance from the list and click **Next: Configure Instance Details**.
-**Note:** This is a large instance- we're doing this on purpose.
+**Note:** This is a large instance - we're doing this on purpose.
 This will not be a default instance you should use until you've considered the resources you need for your project.

 ![EC2ChooseInstancetype](/images/hpc-aws-parallelcluster-workshop/EC2ChooseInstanceType-1.png)